Aware Senior Care Blog

 Is short term care insurance right for me?

-You should buy short term care insurance if:
+You should buy short term care insurance if you:

-- You cannot qualify for LTC insurance, due to medical condition or age, but still want to be covered.
+- Nor can you qualify for LTC insurance, due to medical condition or age, but still want to be covered.

-- You already have a long term care insurance policy but it has an elimination period.
+- Already have a long term care insurance policy but it has an elimination period.
 A short term care policy could be very helpful in covering this period.

-- You want to give your family some time, up to a year, to figure out your financial situation before they have to start paying the LTC bill.
+- Desire to give your family some time, up to a year, to figure out your financial situation before they have to start paying the LTC bill.

-- You want flexibility in how and when you receive your benefits.
+- Want flexibility in how and when you receive your benefits.

 - If you cannot afford the premiums.
-In this case, you should really look into Medicaid planning to try to protect as much of your assets as possible should you need LTC.
+In this case, you should really look into Medicaid planning.
+Protect as many of your assets as possible should you need LTC.

 - You have long term care insurance that does not have a long elimination period.
 This could lead to double coverage, and you do not need to pay for both.

 No matter what you decide to do, you need to do something.
 The biggest consequences of failing to plan for long-term care are suffered by the family.
-We deal with family members all the time who are doing last-minute planning for a parent or spouse who has just checked in to a facility or is receiving care at home.
+We deal with family members all the time who are doing last-minute planning for a parent or spouse.
+In some cases, their loved one just checked into a facility or is receiving care at home.
 We experience the confusion, fear, anxiety, pain, and disappointment that comes with these situations.
 Our job is to help people avoid or minimize these challenges.